Finding and using a tax practitioner

 If you want to have someone prepare or lodge your tax returns, notices or statements, or to provide you with tax advice, you should ensure they are registered with the Tax Practitioners Board.

 Tax practitioners include tax agents, BAS agents and tax (financial) advisers.

 You can check our TPB Register to see if a tax practitioner is registered.

-Read our Information for clients fact sheet - available in Portable Document Format (PDF) which outlines your obligations to the ATO and your tax practitioner's obligations to the Tax Practitioners Board.
+Read our Information for clients fact sheet which outlines your obligations to the ATO and your tax practitioner's obligations to the Tax Practitioners Board.

 What services can registered tax practitioners provide?